 - Neck side raises

-Of these exercises, neck curls and neck extensions tend to be the best, and when combined together, they make for a fairly complete, minimalist neck training routine.
+Of these exercises, neck curls and neck extensions tend to be the best, and when combined, they make for a fairly complete, minimalist neck training routine.

 Why Don’t Bodybuilders Build Bigger Necks?